jw4rd/shieldMill/README.md

 Shield Mill is a web application for designing and milling simple Arduino Shields and circuit boards with 0.063 inch thick FR-1 PCB material.
 This app will export a file for machining a circuit board with a ShopBot, Roland Modela, and standard G-code file that will work with many different CNC milling machines.
-This app works best with Firefox and Chrome.
+This app works best in Firefox and Chrome.

 [DEMO](http://jw4rd.github.io/shieldmill/)